artemetra/fnv/RESEARCH.md

 * Envelope
 * LFO Envelope
 * Graph
-* **NEW!** Map - quite rare, only exists in a handful of standard fl files, and i'm still not sure how it differs compared to Graph (basically has the exact same features and functionality but the header number is 07!)
+* EQ (Old name: Map) - quite rare, so far only found in Edison's EQ and Denoise tools.
+Mostly identical to Graph.
 * Automation clips.*

   ##### \* - automation clips can't actually be saved in fnv files directly, but their _states_ can be copied and pasted inside FL.
 More on   that later